 The following terms are used to describe Electronic Funds Transfer (“EFT”) services.
-“Automated credits” or “direct deposits” are deposits made to Account by electronic means.
-“Automated debits” and “automated payments” indicate payments authorized by Customer to be made from Account by electronic means.
+“Automated credits” or “direct deposits” are deposits made to Account or Sub-account by electronic means.
+“Automated debits” and “automated payments” indicate payments authorized by Customer to be made from Account or Sub-account by electronic means.

-When Customer accepts direct deposits or authorizes automatic payments/debits or transfers to or from Account, the following special terms and conditions apply.
+When Customer accepts direct deposits or authorizes automatic payments/debits or transfers to or from Account or Sub-account, the following special terms and conditions apply.

 4. Notice Disclosure.

 Under the operating rules of the National Automated Clearing House Association (“NACHA”), which sets the rules for Account and Sub-account ACH transactions, we are not required to give next-day notice of receipt of an ACH item, and we will not do so.
 We will, however, continue to notify Customer of the receipt of payments in the periodic statements.

 Because Account or Sub-Account is a business account and not for personal, family or household use, these payments are not subject to the Electronic Funds Transfer Act.
 Customer’s rights and obligations with respect to such payments shall be construed in accordance with and governed by the laws of the state of Delaware as provided by the operating rules of NACHA, which are applicable to ACH transactions involving Account.

 6. Types of Electronic Funds Transfers Available.

 - Customer may arrange with another party to electronically deposit funds on a one-time or recurring basis directly to Account or Sub-account.

 - Customer may authorize another party, such as a merchant, to make a one-time or recurring payment(s) using account number for Account or Sub-account and bank routing numbers, directly from Account or any Sub-account subject to the established limitations on withdrawals and transfers.